Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 The best solutions in every objective get also approximated on other objectives, which helps with finding trade-off individuals.
 The best individuals are then exactly evaluated and used to update the models.

+### Domain-specific problem

+With gain to find the best solution with less effort surrogate models is domain-specific.
+It’s mean that from two surrogate models in two different problems the best surrogate is changing.
+It could interpreter as Non-free lunch theorem in model-based optimization.
+If we extend this argument then the same optimization problem in different parameter tuning iteration could be interpreted as another optimization problem.
+This means that to reduce effort and increase the convergence of an algorithm we should change the surrogate model depend on how much samples do we have.
+As one would expect, no approximation method is universal.
+This leads us to use a portfolio with surrogate models.
+As a negative consequence, the model fitting additional introduces an additional overhead into the optimization.

+### Build the surrogate model(s).
+Sampling plan

+##### Discussion

+Example of each type of optimization.
+Justification solution.
+Conclusion: Design gap in optimization/parameter tuning.
+Need to indicate optimization workflow for expensive process/experiments.
+The argument(s) why we need a new architecture.
+Reference to composition architecture.

+Surrogate based optimization has proven effective in many aspects of engineering and in applications where data is “expensive”, or difficult, to evaluate.

 Scope of work
 -------------